jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 ## Numerical integration

 Integration schemes are called quadratures.
-Therefore, numerical
+Therefore, numerical integration methods are simply called numerical quadratures.

+> **Note.** There are no simple integration schemes in higher dimensions.
+Already 2D-cases are complicated.

 ### Newton-Cotes quadrature rules